-INEOS and PLASTIC ENERGY to collaborate on new advanced plastic recycling facility
+Collaboration between INEOS and PLASTIC ENERGY for the establishment of an innovative plastic recycling facility

 INEOS and PLASTIC ENERGY have today announced a collaboration on the construction of a new plant to convert waste plastic into the raw material to make new plastic.
 Production of the new facility would be targeted for the end of 2023.